 Semester or Academic Year

-MSID programs in Kenya, Senegal, Ecuador, and India provide students direct contact with social and economic realities of communities through classes (7 weeks), field trips, and research or an internship (6 weeks).
+MSID programs in Kenya, Senegal, Ecuador, India, and Thailand provide students direct contact with social and economic realities of communities through classes (7 weeks), field trips, and research or an internship (6 weeks).
 Internship placement will be with an agency engaged in grassroots work related to your topic (such as women’s groups, small business development, environmental protection, sustainable agriculture, and public health).

 PROGRAMS TO CONSIDER FOR ELECTIVE CREDIT (LESS THAN 8 WEEKS)